Cyberbullying: Online shaming

+Famous cyberbullying cases

+There are many famous cases of cyberbullying online (e.g. Daisy Coleman).

+Although most people may not realize it, some of these internet "memes" actually show cyberbullying in action.

+Star Wars Kid

+Uploaded in 2003, the star of the video, Ghyslain Raza (a 9th grader at the time) is shown messing around and waving around a golf ball retriever as if it is a real Jedi lightsaber.
+He was helping his friend parody the movie Star Wars.
+The video was uploaded to YouTube several months later by Raza's classmates without his knowledge or permission.
+The video blew up and became one of the first viral internet memes.
+The video accumulated 900 million views.

+Despite trying to protect his privacy, Raza was mocked both online and in real life.
+He was body shamed, doxxed, and told to commit suicide, among other things.
+Students at school leaped onto tables to mock him, and his video was parodied on multiple shows including South Park.
+Raza had to move schools multiple times, and became homeschooled.
+He was harassed for years over a video he did not upload.
+Today, he is working on a documentary talking about his internet fame and the harassment that came along with it.
+He wants to focus on internet privacy and consent.

 Law enforcement

 A majority of states have laws that explicitly include electronic forms of communication within stalking or harassment laws.
 Most law enforcement agencies have cyber-crime units, and Internet stalking is often treated with more seriousness than reports of physical stalking.
 Help and resources can be searched by state or area.

 Schools

 The safety of online privacy issues in schools is increasingly becoming a focus of state legislative action.
 There was an increase in cyberbullying enacted legislation between 2006 and 2010.
 Initiatives and curriculum requirements also exist in the UK (the Ofsted eSafety guidance) and Australia (Overarching Learning Outcome 13).

-In 2012, a group of teenagers in a design class New Haven, Connecticut developed an application to help fight bullying, "Back Off Bully" (BOB).
+In 2012, a group of teenagers in a design class New Haven, Connecticut, developed an application to help fight bullying, "Back Off Bully" (BOB).
 This is an anonymous resource for computer, smart phone or iPad, designed so when someone witnesses or is the victim of bullying, they can immediately report the incident.
 The app asks questions about time, location and how the bullying is happening, as well as provides positive action and empowerment regarding the incident.
 The reported information goes to a database, where it may be studied by administrators.
 Common threads are spotted so others can intervene and break the bully's pattern.
 "Back Off Bully" is being considered as standard operating procedure at schools across Connecticut, while recent studies carried out among 66 high school teachers have concluded that prevention programs have proved ineffective to date.

 Teachers can also be cyberbullied by pupils, as well as by parents and other school staff.